 Anyway, if there are no places, the entire area of the Anaga Rural Park is beautiful and green all year round.
 A car or motorcycle ride through the area is worth it and you can’t miss the mythical Instagram photo on the green moss walls of this enchanted forest.

 It is a dead end street that you will find a few meters from the Pico del Inglés viewpoint.
 Therefore, if you introduce in your Waze or Google Maps “Mirador del Pico del Inglés you will have no loss.
 NOTE, parking is limited.

 2. Punta de Teno, Teno Rural Park

-Many say that it is the most beautiful area of the island and the truth that it could be.
-To get here you can do it by car or motorcycle before 10:00 and after 18:00.
-Then the road closes and only public bus access is possible, to leave there is no problem of schedules.
-Its road is spectacular, surrounded by cliffs with marks of waterfalls in its mountains.
-Once at Punta e Teno we find a small beach to enjoy the sea in a 100% volcanic landscape.
-It is a windy area.
+Many people say that this is the most beautiful area of the island and it might well be.
+To get here you can get here on your own at the times indicated here.
+Outside these hours, the road is closed and access/exit is only possible by bus, taxi or bicycle.
+The road is spectacular, surrounded by cliffs with waterfall marks on the mountains.
+Once at the tip of Teno we find a small beach and several pools to enjoy the sea in a 100% volcanic landscape.
+Of course, it is a bit windy.

 We also have the Punta de Teno lighthouse and panoramic views of La Gomera and Los Gigantes cliffs.
 We went in the morning, but the sunset here must be spectacular.

 After the expedition through the coastal area, we set out to get to know Teno Alto and visit the Naturteno artisan cheese factory, within the Teno Rural Park.
 On the way back, going south, go through the road that connects this area with Los Gigantes, passing through El Palmar and Masca.
 A must of Tenerife without a doubt.
 There is a tip to eat in the area at the end of the post!

 3. Los Gigantes cliffs and Masca.
 Places to visit Tenerife